OrganiCup – uncomplicated, simple, sustainable menstrual cup (ad)

 The extent to which the topics “period”, “menstrual period”, or even “being a woman” has been taboo for years is not only shown by the increasingly louder new “femininity”.
 Topics such as “female orgasm”, “female masturbation” or just the monthly cycle seem to be experiencing a revolution at the moment.
 Women can finally be proud of being exactly that: a woman.
 Even if we can’t really imagine that in Germany, there are still countries on this beautiful planet where a female life is worth less than a male one.

 The menstrual period is finally getting rid of the “impure image” in many minds.
 It is no longer something dirty.
 Nothing we women have to be ashamed of.
 I also notice that the older I get, the easier it is to speak and write about such topics.
 Admittedly, I come from a very conservative family and had to discover this new femininity for myself.
 A trip that was definitely worth it.
 A trip to me and my needs.

-Most of our lives (approximately 40 years!) we women have a menstrual period.
+For most of our lives (approximately 40 years!), we women have a menstrual period.
 This is why half of the world’s population produces a huge amount of waste every month.
 Previously, monthly hygiene products were largely waste products that have to be thrown away after every single use.
 Not to mention all the girls and (young) women who can not afford monthly hygiene products, do not leave the house and feel ashamed of being a woman.
-Finally there is a sustainable solution!
+Finally, there is a sustainable solution!

 The sustainable alternative to sanitary towels and tampons